 How To Make Your Own Seismogram!

-It's easy, just fill in the blanks, and press the create plot button.
-After a few seconds, a GIF file will be created and loaded.
-The size of the file will vary depending on the parameters you use, but the default parameters usually create a GIF file of about 34K bytes.
-The program that creates the GIF file takes 10 - 20 seconds to to build the GIF file from the earthquake data files.
-In some cases, data will need to be retrieved from the BDSN archive on the Northern California Earthquake Data Center, which may add up to a minute delay to your request.
-Add that time to the time it usually takes you to load a 34K GIF file.
+It's easy!
+Just fill in the blanks and press the create plot button.
+After a few seconds, a simulated helicorder seismic plot image will be created and loaded.
+The program takes 10 - 20 sec to retrieve the seismic data and generate the plot.
+In some cases, data will need to be retrieved from the BDSN archive on the Northern California Earthquake Data Center, which may take a little longer.

 The material below describes the input parameters and their use.